The differences between aged care and the NDIS

 Participants under 65 years of age and residential aged care

-You can explore other options if you or a family member are under 65 years, currently living in residential aged care.
+You can explore other options if you or a family member are under 65 years and are currently living in residential aged care.
 Your first step is to talk to your my NDIS contact or support coordinator, if you have one.

 - help connect you to our specialist planners